Fuh You

-"Fuh You" is a song by English musician Paul McCartney that was released as the second single from the album Egypt Station on 15 August 2018.
+"Fuh You" is a song by the English musician Paul McCartney that was released as the second single from the album Egypt Station on 15 August 2018.

 Background, composition, and recording

 The song was one of several co-written and produced with Ryan Tedder but the only one to make it on the album.
 Other songs from this collaboration included "Nothing for Free", which was released as a bonus track on the album's deluxe edition, and "Get Enough", which was released as a single in 2019.
 On writing the song and working with Tedder, McCartney said:

 So out of all the producers that were suggested, I liked Ryan, rung him up and we chatted.
 He said, "What do you hope to get [out of this]?"
 I was like, "Oh I don't know."
 And then I thought, "Come on Paul, don't be so shy."
 So I said, "A hit?"
 And he was like, "Yeah!
 Now you're talking my language!
 The world loves a hit!"
 So that was our brief.
 To do something commercial.
 In a week, we ended up with three songs and one of them was "Fuh You".

 The title of the song is wordplay, making "For You" sound like "Fuck You".
 This came about during the recording when McCartney sang "I just wanna shag you" in the song's chorus as a joke.
 Amused, he decided to make it questionable whether the listener could hear the words "for you" or "fuck you" in the finished song.
 McCartney had previously used wordplay for sexual suggestiveness multiple times; during his time in the Beatles, songs like "Girl" and "Day Tripper" (though these lyrics were penned by Lennon) featured similar wordplay.
 In 1972, his band Wings released the single "Hi, Hi, Hi", which contained similarly suggestive lyrics which led to the song being banned by the BBC.

 McCartney said of this wordplay, "And then you do 'Why Don't We Do It in the Road?', 'Tit-tit-tit-tit-tit-tit.' [...]
 'She's a prick teaser.'
 It's kind of pathetic, but actually a great thing in its pathos because it's something that makes you laugh.
 So what's wrong with that?"